teddywing/timetasker/README.md

 2. Fill in a single entry, but don't submit it yet
 3. Open the Network console in your browser's developer tools
 4. Submit your time entry
-5. Open the POST request to `https://*.timetask.com/index.php`
+5. View the POST request to `https://*.timetask.com/index.php`
 6. Take a look at the form data of the request

 You should see something like this: